Tinnitus Home Remedies: What Research Shows Actually Helps

 Evidence: Moderate

-Poor sleep and tinnitus form a destructive loop.
-Tinnitus disrupts sleep, and sleep deprivation worsens tinnitus perception.
-Published research notes that fatigue reduces the brain's ability to filter phantom sounds.
+Poor sleep and tinnitus can form a destructive loop.
+Tinnitus disrupts sleep, and sleep deprivation may worsen tinnitus perception.
+Published research notes that fatigue may reduce the brain's ability to filter phantom sounds.

 During sleep, your brain still processes sound.
 In silence, tinnitus becomes the dominant signal.
-Gentle background sound helps your nervous system stay calm overnight.
+Gentle background sound can help your nervous system stay calm overnight.

 Evidence: Moderate

-Exercise reduces stress hormones, improves cardiovascular health (which supports blood flow to the ear), and releases natural mood regulators that help your brain cope with tinnitus.
+Exercise reduces stress hormones, supports cardiovascular health (which affects blood flow to the ear), and releases natural mood regulators that may help your brain cope with tinnitus.

 Evidence: Strong

 Prevent further damage.
-Exposure to loud noise is the single most common trigger for tinnitus, and repeated exposure worsens existing cases.
+Exposure to loud noise is the single most common trigger for tinnitus, and repeated exposure can worsen existing cases.
 Use earplugs at concerts, when using power tools, and in noisy environments.

 Home Remedies with Mixed or Weak Evidence